 I left Forfar aged 23 after securing a job in London with a joinery firm,

-as foreman in charge of making and fitting out Westminster banks, shops and private houses in London and the home counties.
+as a foreman in charge of making and fitting out Westminster Banks, shops and private houses in London and the home counties.

 After a few years having got married, and as we couldn't afford to buy a